The Anti-Bribery and Anti-Corruption Review: Switzerland

 vi Political contributions

 Switzerland lags behind its European neighbours when it comes to political contributions.
-In fact, except in some cantons, there is no law governing this kind of funding.
+In fact, except in some cantons, there is no federal law governing this kind of funding.
 In 2017, Swiss citizens had collected enough signatures to support a federal people's initiative 'For more transparency in the financing of political life (Transparency Initiative)', whose purpose was the amendment of the Swiss Constitution and to oblige the federal government to legislate on political contributions.
-That said, the Swiss Federal Council (i.e., the Swiss federal executive power) rejected the initiative and recommended to the Parliament that it should be put to the popular vote.
-The process is still ongoing.
+That said, the Swiss Federal Council (i.e., the Swiss federal executive power) rejected the initiative and recommended that Parliament put it to the popular vote.
+In this context, in June 2021, Parliament voted on a modification of the Federal Act on Political Rights, as an indirect counter-project to the Transparency Initiative, providing that political parties represented in the Federal Assembly must declare their financing (new Articles 76b and 76c).
+The referendum deadline was set at 7 October 2021.
+Since the Transparency Initiative Committee has approved the counter-project and since no referendum was filed, the new rules should enter into effect in 2022 or 2023.

 vii Private commercial bribery